anurag-kqi/MI-7-systems/know_base/process/process.md

 Q16.
 What part of code after fork is executed only by child process and why?

 Q17.
 What part of code after fork is executed only by parent process and why?
+     - fork() system call creates the exact same copy of a parent process (existing) called child process.
+     - fork() returns the status -
+             * 0 - on creation on successful of child process.
+             * -1 - it returns to the parent process after unsuccessful creation of child process.
+             * Pid - it returns pid of child process.
+     - Parent is the process that receives the SIGCHLD signal on child's termination.
+     - parent process wiat() for the completion of child process execution.

 Q18.
 What part of code after fork is executed by both the processes?
 - entire code is executed after fork by both the processes